Developing innovative responses to support family members caring for older adults.

 Caregiving is an issue that touches almost every life in America—the National Alliance for Caregiving estimates there are more than 44 million Americans providing care to an older adult family member.
 Historically, Archstone Foundation has supported family caregiving by funding policy and program development, and training programs that support family caregivers.

-More recently, the Foundation funded the Institute of Medicine’s (IOM) 2014 study that will address the present state of family caregiving and identify needs for the future.
-The study will suggest policies involving and supporting family caregivers that can improve delivery of services to older adults with chronic disease, disabilities, cognitive impairment and other frailties.
-It is the Foundation’s hope that the IOM study will help to provide a roadmap to local, state, federal, public and private organizations to better support family caregivers at every level.
+More recently, the Foundation funded the National Academies of Sciences, Engineering, and Medicine's 2014 study to address the present state of family caregiving and identify needs for the future.
+The study suggests policies involving and supporting family caregivers that can improve delivery of services to older adults with chronic disease, disabilities, cognitive impairment and other frailties.
+It is the Foundation’s hope that the resulting report, Families Caring for an Aging America, will help to provide a roadmap to local, state, federal, public and private organizations to better support family caregivers at every level.

 Learn about more recent Archstone-funded projects that are helping family caregivers in the Grants Database.